 Helping You Resolve Your Physical Custody Problems

 There are multiple types of custodial care that can be awarded to both or either parent during a divorce.
 Physical custody can be joint (both parents) or sole (custody awarded to only one parent).

-Custody is the care and maintenance of a child or children.
+Custody is aspect of family law that deals with the care and maintenance of a child or children.
 Shared physical custody means that both parents share physical care of the child so that the child has two houses and must split the time between both parents at a ratio of 35 percent and 65 percent.

 Legal custody and physical custody can both be shared or sole, or both can be different.
 For instance, the mother may be granted sole physical custody while the father is given sole legal custody.
 This means that the child would reside with his or her mother, and she would be responsible for hygiene, diet, clothing, etc. The father would be responsible for choosing the child’s school, religious affiliations, doctors, and even tutors.

 Occasionally, this can be the perfect solution.
 In shared cases, a judge may need to designate one parent as the official “tie-breaker.”

 There are many factors a court will look at to determine physical custody, including:

 - The parents’ abilities to care for their child

 - The ability of the parents to provide stability